yxoh/yxoh.github.io/_papers/advanced_usenix25a.md

 conference: "USENIX Security Symposium 2025"

 content_blocks:
+  - title: "Novel Concept"
+    text: "We introduce the concept of synthetic artifact auditing.
+Given a target artifact, we aim to determine whether the synthetic data was involved in the developing process."
+    image: "/assets/img/publication_preview/usenix25a_concept.jpeg"
   - title: "Motivation"
     text: |
       Synthetic data have the potential to contain biases and hallucination.
 In downstream training and analysis process, the bias and inaccurate information could undermine the reliability of the decision-making process.